DiceTechnology/doris-android-example/csai/README.md

 ### How to use it
 #### Configuration
-Add the proper values to these constants in `CsaiConfig.kt`:
+Add the proper values to these constants in `CsaiConfig`:
 ```kotlin
 const val AUTH_NAME = "" // TODO: put username here
 const val AUTH_PASSWORD = "" // TODO: put password here